 - Inability to focus

 - Difficulty reasoning

 Even in the early stages of dementia, the person might struggle to adapt to change.
 They feel more comfortable following routines and avoid new situations.
-Providing them with a safe, familiar environment is one way that memory care helps dementia patients feel comfortable and allows them to experience more enjoyment in everyday activities.
+Providing them with a safe, familiar environment like in a memory care nursing home is one way that memory care helps dementia patients feel comfortable and allows them to experience more enjoyment in everyday activities.

 Stages of Dementia

 Dementia is a progressive disease, meaning that the person’s symptoms continue to get worse over time.
 The disease has three general stages including mild, moderate, and severe.
 Each of these stages can be further broken down into more specific stages according to the symptoms they experience.

 Every person who has dementia is unique.
 They might experience some or all symptoms associated with a specific stage and for various lengths of time.
 The stage they are in will determine whether memory care is beneficial for them.
 It also determines the best type of memory care for their condition.

 People in the early stages of dementia often do well in memory care communities.
 Later, they might require extended services as the disease progresses.
 When considering the best course for a loved one, starting care earlier is better than later.
 A memory care plan can help them more when the symptoms first appear.
 Waiting until they become overwhelming for the family and the person’s caregiver makes it more difficult for everyone.
 Moving the person to an assisted living facility that offers memory care during the early stages of dementia will help them adapt to their environment so they are as comfortable, safe, and happy as possible as the disease progresses.

 Assisted Living Vs Memory Care: What’s the Difference?